dianamosca/user-documentation/_posts/2021-06-22-use-case-matching-two-datasets.md

 For each record click the robot icon <img src="/user-documentation/images/android.svg" width="25" height="25"> to open the lower `Matching` panel.

-In the lower panel select only `non master records` (the grey circle) to display only Shipment data.
-The Matching algorythme ranks potential matches by scores.
+In the lower panel, select only `non master records` (the grey circle) to display only Shipment data.
+The Matching algorithm ranks potential matches by scores.

 The matching interface
 * Highlight in yellow matching string
-* When two rows matches perfectly on the selected field the application will return a score of 100%.
+* When two rows match perfectly on the selected field, the application will return a score of 100%.
 Each difference between the master record and the degrade that score

 **Read more:**
 * Unifyd Matching Interface (_to add_)

 ### Searching for Matches

-If the interface does not return a match with a high score you can search for the entire catalog.
+If the interface does not return a match with a high score, you can search for the entire catalog.

 ### Webhook
 If you found a match, click on the green check mark to confirm it.
-Unifyd will automaticall update `VIP` platform with the following message `TFE [Current date in MM/DD format] – Please code to supplier item # [matched supplier item number].
+Unifyd will automatically update `VIP` platform with the following message `TFE [Current date in MM/DD format] – Please code to supplier item # [matched supplier item number].
 Thank you!`

-If there is no matches you can select one of the following webhook
+If there are no matches, you can select one of the following webhook
 * Item Not in VIP Item Catalog Yet: `TFE [Current date in MM/DD format] – This item is not available for order or shipping yet.
 Thank you!`
 * Match Not Wanted: `Match Not Wanted (discontinued item, another suppliers’ item, etc):  TFE [Current date in MM/DD format] – Please code to 6X.
 Thank you!`
 * Missing Distributor Item Details: `TFE [Current date in MM/DD format] – Please ask distributor to provide product details.
 Thank you!`